Lyptik/soundPlayer-sync-Resolume/README.md

 - remote OSC control
 - GUI interface control
-- can shutdown reboot your OSX computer (through osc2shutdown https://bitbucket.org/lyptik/osc2shutdown)
+- can shutdown reboot your OSX computer (through osc2shutdown tier app)
 - auto Start and loop sound forever
 - sync with Resolume at start of each loop
 - plays 3 mono sounds